CompoNeRF: Text-guided Multi-object Compositional NeRF with Editable 3D Scene Layout: Experiments

-Our proposed CompoNeRF represents a preliminary step in handling multi-object text for text-to-3D generation.
-It unleashes its potential by composing scenes with reusable NeRF components, which also facilitates later editing.
-Fig.~\ref{fig:app} showcases our refined scene renderings originating from pre-trained source scenes.
-Our process commences with a foundational scene, to which we introduce additional entities, such as glass balls within a bedroom context.
-Each component of the scene is encapsulated by a localized NeRF.
-However, a direct amalgamation of these components can manifest various flaws—artifacting at the base of the lamp and incongruous shadows and reflections from the glass ball are notable, detracting from the authenticity of the scene's ambiance.
-Subsequent to the manipulation phase, the reconfigured objects are adeptly integrated, achieving a coherent and consistent global scene in alignment with the edited layout.
-The nuanced changes in the materials of the lamp, the nightstand, and their reflective surfaces demonstrates the system's adaptability to diverse source inputs, which also involves a challenging text prompt containing subtle interplay within multi-object context. \textbf{Limitations.} Our method has certain limitations: 1) restricted semantics processing, particularly interpreting uncommon object integration.
-2) multi-face issue in the absence more intricate supervision.
-For more thorough evaluation, we direct readers to our \textit{suppl.} materials.
+To further validate CompoNeRF's performance for more complex multi-object text inputs, we assess its performance using a lengthy sentence describing the color, texture, light, and relationships between scene components.
+Fig.~\ref{fig:app} showcases our refined scene renderings originating from pre-trained source scenes including the 'lamp' and the 'nightstand' from the 'bedroom' scene.
+Then we add two glass balls 'Murano' and 'Dichroic' from Case.4 in \cref{fig:sota}.
+We observe that a direct amalgamation of these components can manifest various artifacts at the base of the lamp and incongruous shadows and reflections from the glass ball are notable, detracting from the authenticity of the scene's ambiance.
+After composition, reconfigured objects are adeptly integrated, achieving a coherent and consistent global scene.
+The changes in the materials of the lamp, the nightstand, and their reflective surfaces demonstrate the system's adaptability to diverse source inputs, which also involves a challenging text prompt containing subtle interplay within a multi-object context.
+In a nutshell, our method unleashes its potential by composing scenes with reusable NeRF components, which also facilitates the following editing for scenes described by lengthy sentences even with complex relationships among objects.